 This top-rated U.S. made crib mattress is from one of the best companies in the crib mattress market.
 Colgate has been making crib mattresses since 1955, and they are a name you can trust for high-quality and minimal compromise.
 This is one of their eco-friendlier mattresses, with a certified organic cover (not vinyl), and very low VOC emissions that conform to CertiPUR-US standards.
 It is a foam core, with one firm infant side and one softer toddler side.
 This Colgate Eco Classica III is called dual-firmness (more details on that at the bottom of this article), which is a nice way to avoid buying a second mattress when your baby turns into a toddler.
 In our hands-on testing, we found this crib mattress to be very well constructed, with a soft high-quality organic cotton cover, a very firm infant side, a moderately soft toddler side, and no bad odors even out of the box.
 Note that the side that serves as a toddler crib mattress isn't super soft, which we prefer since we want to maintain support during sleep and make it easier for toddlers to change positions during the night; when the mattress is too soft, it absorbs too much elbow and hand, making it difficult for toddlers to roll around while sleeping.
 We also found this mattress to be very lightweight, mostly because it's a urethane foam core, which made it very easy to pull in/out of the crib for sheet and pad changes.
 This makes things much easier than with a mattress with metal springs.
 Yes, they still make innerspring crib mattresses (see the Simmons Kids option below, or the Emily option, in case you're looking for one).
 It also has squared edges, fitting snugly into standard crib without gaps, a nice 6" thickness, and it has excellent reviews for longevity.
 We put it through 2 weeks of testing and it was truly a fantastic crib mattress.
 This is the second year in a row that it's appearing near the top of our best crib mattresses list, but you will pay a bit extra for the quality and eco-friendliness.
 Cons?
 The Colgate Eco Classica III is not a fully organic mattress, and we don't like the fact that it uses a urethane core, so if that's important to you then check out the Newton Crib Mattress, Emily Crib Mattress, or the Naturepedic NoCompromise options.
 Interested?
 You can check out this Colgate Crib Mattress here.

 We get a lot of emails from parents asking whether the Colgate or Naturepedic mattress is the better option for their baby.
 We always answer that it really depends on what's important for you.
 If you're willing to spend an extra $100 for a fully organic mattress that is quite similar in other regards to the Colgate option, then you should definitely go for it.
 This U.S. made organic mattress is made with high-quality materials, has dual firmness (one baby side and one softer toddler mattress side), and coil core construction with border rods to prevent edge sagging.
-Coils are expensive to integrate into mattresses, and this has 150 of them, plus organic cotton padding and cover.
-This means it is less likely to get lumpy or saggy areas and maintains good support over the course of several years.
+Coils are expensive to integrate into mattresses, and this has 150 of them (there is a more expensive version with 252 of them!), plus organic cotton padding and cover.
+Using coils instead of various forms of foam means the mattress will be less likely to get lumpy or saggy over time, and more likely to maintain good support over the course of several years.
 Most crib mattresses without coils will develop sunken areas unless they are frequently flipped and your baby sleeps in different areas over time.
 This mattress meets Greenguard and GOTS certifications, is made with seamless edges, has squared corners, and excellent reviews.
 It is also marketed as hypoallergenic.
 In our testing, we loved the waterproof organic cotton cover that was extremely easy to clean, it was basically odorless, and we thought it fit very snugly in our test (DaVinci) crib.
 The construction quality was overall very high, and we anticipate this having great longevity.
 Inside the cover, the mattress tag indicates that it is made with organic fiber batting, non-GMO PLA batting (polylactide batting), and polyethylene foam (this is for water-proofing).
 There are two cons, however.
 First, the mattress is about 7 pounds heavier than the Colgate option above, making it a bit more difficult to pull in/out of the crib for sheet or pad changes.
 Second, it is about $100 more expensive than the Colgate or Moonlight Slumber options.
 However, for parents looking for a fully organic option without VOC emissions from chemical content, this is a great option as it contains no latex, soy, GMOs, vinyl/PVC, formaldehyde, flame retardants, PFCs, phthalates, or polyurethane foam.
-After using this mattress for 2 years now, we are happy to say that it has held up quite well.
-There is some sagging in our baby's favorite sleeping spots, which is pretty common over the course of a couple years.
+After using this mattress for 3 years now, we are happy to say that it has held up quite well.
+There is a tiny bit of sagging in our baby's favorite sleeping spots, which is pretty common over the course of a couple years (and we haven't flipped it, only used the toddler side).
 It's proven itself to be reliable, comfortable, and safe.
+Note that Naturepedic makes several crib mattresses that are organic and great performers, including the lightweight foam series, the innerspring series (like this one), and the quilted and breathable series (most expensive).
 Highly recommended!
 Interested?
 You can check out this Naturepedic Crib Mattress here!

 About $250.
 Looking for a high-quality natural crib mattress with certified organic materials, Greenguard GOLD certification, no urethane or polyurethane core, and made here in the USA?
 This is probably the perfect mattress for you!
 We first tested this mattress last year and we were very impressed with its quality, features, and comfort.
 Made right here in the USA, this all-natural crib mattress leaves very little to be desired.
 What we really loved about it is that it's like a real grown-up mattress - no vinyl cover to stop ventilation and comfort, real stitched seams, and a pattern stitching on the GOTS organic cotton quilted cover with organic eco-wool sewn in underneath.
 It has little needle perforations so the mattress can breathe, and you combine that with the wool under-layer and you have a great combination for keeping things cool in the summer and warm in the winter.
 Under this plush and comfortable cover is a really high-quality mattress core with 150 coil innersprings, a supportive edge (just like a mattress for larger beds!), and organic cotton batting (not urethane or polyurethane foam).
 Our $900 queen size mattress at home isn't even that nice, we might need to replace it with one of the other great mattresses made by this company (My Green Mattress)!
 The mattress comes shipped flat in a large cardboard box, which we prefer relative to all the waiting before you can use most rolled-up mattresses.
 Out of the box, we didn't detect any odor at all, which jives with the fact that it's Greenguard GOLD certified for very low chemical emissions.
 When we put it into the crib, it fit snugly into the edges and corners.
 And it was firm enough for a baby but not too firm for a toddler, it's like the perfect firmness (very similar to the Newton Wovenaire) for comfort at all ages.
 And the innerspring construction means that it can be quite fun for a toddler learning to jump in their crib! (for better or worse!)
 The mattress is double-sided (not dual-firmness), meaning it does not have different firmness on each side, but rather gives you the flexibility to flip the mattress over every few months.
 We highly recommend flipping any mattress every few months to prevent sagging and dips.
 So we felt really good about this mattress, and after some longer-term testing it might work its way up higher on this list!
 The only negative we found in our hands-on review was that you need to purchase a separate mattress cover.
 You do not want to have an accident on this beautiful mattress - so that's another $35 or so for a good organic crib mattress cover/pad (one of our favorite covers is here).
 Interested?
 You can check out this Emily Natural Crib Mattress here.